COVID-19 Court Recovery Operations

 Access to the courthouse may be delayed or restricted at the discretion of the sheriff and/or direction of the judge based on health and safety considerations and maximum building occupancy.

-Court attendees are to maintain 2 m of physical distance during the screening process.
+Court attendees are to maintain two metres of physical distance during the screening process.